Doctor Referral Forms

 When does a patient need to be referred?

-For example, a midwife sitting in a far-off remote area of the country when encounters a laboring patient with full-blown eclampsia, she definitely needs to refer this patient to a tertiary care hospital for better management and delivery of the baby.
+For example, if a midwife sitting in a far-off, remote area of the country encounters a laboring patient with full-blown eclampsia, she needs to refer this patient to a tertiary care hospital for better management and delivery of the baby.

 Similarly, if a junior doctor faces a severe road traffic accident in the local dispensary, he needs to refer such a patient to tertiary care after providing first aid.

-So, referring a patient from one place to another is a common practice, and all the time doctors are exchanging patients so that the right healthy facility comes in the approach of the patient.
+So, referring a patient from one place to another is a common practice, and all the time doctors are exchanging patients so that the right healthy facility comes into contact with the patient.

 How is a patient referred?

-There is a proper method for every action taken in medical sciences even in cases of emergencies.
+There is a proper method for every action taken in the medical sciences, even in cases of emergencies.
 One has to follow proper protocol while referring a patient from one place to another.
-We can’t just verbally say to the attendants about the critical condition of the patient and cannot advise just verbally to take them to some better health facility.
+We can’t just verbally tell the attendants about the critical condition of the patient and cannot advise them to take them to a better health facility.

-You have to make a proper referral form and mention all the current situation and advice and sign it properly.
+You have to make a proper referral form, mention all the current situations and advice, and sign it properly.
 Good healthcare facilities also provide an ambulance to transfer the patient out.

 Doctor referral form

-1. The first and foremost thing in a referral form is the complete name of the doctor, his contact number, and his address.
-It is really important because we want to send the patient to the right doctor in the safest possible span of time.
+1. The first and foremost thing on a referral form is the complete name of the doctor, his contact number, and his address.
+It is really important because we want to send the patient to the right doctor in the safest possible time.

 3. Then we have to mention the information about the patient.
 The name of the patient, his medical record number, his age, sex, and contact number are written in the beginning.

-5. Examination done at the time of admission is also important also any treatment provided.
+5. The examination done at the time of admission is also important, as is any treatment provided.

-6. Differential diagnosis or final diagnosis if made is written at the end and also we mention the reason why we are referring this patient to another doctor.
+6. A differential diagnosis or final diagnosis, if made, is written at the end, and we also mention the reason why we are referring this patient to another doctor.
 Emergency or no emergency, we have to write the reason for referral to another doctor.

-7. In the end, the doctor who is referring the patient can write his comments if any.
-Especially treatment is given at his place and his vitals and general condition after the treatment was given.
+7. In the end, the doctor who is referring the patient can write his comments, if any.
+Treatment is especially given at his place, and his vitals and general condition improve after the treatment is given.

 You may also like...